TimDepping/transferGWAS_MRI/lmm/README.md

 # transferGWAS analysis with BOLT-LMM

 This is a simple wrapper for basic preprocessing and running BOLT-LMM.
-You can ignore it and directly use BOLT-LMM (or any other GWAS software) with the phenotypes condensed in TODO.
 If you don't specify a path to your BOLT-LMM installations, the script will download it on its own.

 ## Genetic preprocessing